yordina/Super-Rainbow-Reef-Game/README.md

 # Super-Rainbow-Reef-Game
 This is a game made for a software development class.
-To play the gae:
+To play the game:
-- Use the space button to shoot
-- Use the left and right arrow buttons to move the KAtch left and right respectively.
+SPACE- to shoot the first movement of the pop
+LEFT - move Katch left
+RIGHT- move Katch right